 Hilton Hawaiian Village Waikīkī Beach Resort

 A block of rooms have been reserved for October 31, 2017 - November 10, 2017.
 The special room rate of $199 will be available until October 11, 2017 or until the group block is sold-out, whichever comes first.
-We also have reserved an array of discounted suites for those wanting to share a larger space or will be enjoying the conference with their families.
+We also have an array of discounted suites available for those wanting to share a larger space or will be enjoying the conference with their families.
 Please note: To confirm your sleeping room, there is a first night's deposit refundable up to 72 hours or three days in advance of the start of the conference.
 Any changes to your reservation must be completed by October 11, 2017.

 Hotel reservations are open and booking is simple.
 To book a standard room, CLICK HERE.
 To book a suite, please contact the hotel directly at 1-808-949-4321.

 Questions regarding existing reservations, please contact the Hilton Hawaiian Village directly at (808) 949-4321.

 If you have general hotel and room reservation questions, please contact:

 Sabrina Fallejo Uganiza at [email protected] or call (808) 956-3290